brandymedia/turbine-ui-core/README.md

 ## Download

-Turbine UI Core is free and can be downloaded via composer:
+Turbine UI is free and can be downloaded via composer:

 ```
 composer require brandymedia/turbine-ui-core